Morse complexes and multiplicative structures: Abstract

 \section{Abstract}

-In this article we lay out the details of Fukaya's $\A$-structure of the Morse complexe of a manifold possibily with boundary.
-We show that this $\A$-structure is homotopically independent of the made choices.
-We emphasize the transversality arguments that some fiber product constructions make valid.
+In this article we lay out the details of Fukaya's $A_\infty$-structure of the Morse complexe of a manifold possibly with boundary.
+We show that this $A_\infty$-structure is homotopically independent of the made choices.
+We emphasize the transversality arguments that make some fiber products smooth.

 1cm